 Normally, I’m that person who earns the name “geriatric millennial” by complaining about how people are way too attached to their devices and need to unplug.
 But here’s how the Apple Watch Series 8 won me over from Android and how it’s helped me developed healthy habits.

-1. I’m more motivated to exercise
+1. I’m more motivated to move

 The Apple Watch has better GPS and metrics for walking and running than my phone did.
 Before I got the watch, I was already interested in getting in shape, but when I got the watch, I was more motivated to actually get some movement in for the day, even if it was just standing up every hour.